 Fresh greens are out of this world if prepared correctly, but many feel that are not worth the effort.
 Having to toil over a sink, rinsing time and time again every leaf, can leave the busy in quite a dilemma.
 “Should I just purchase a bag of pre-washed greens at the supermarket?
 I’d sure save time in the long-run,” you may ask yourself.
 The answer is a resounding NO!
 Don’t do it.
 Greens straight from the garden, especially the tender ones you get during thinning, are sweet and delicious.
 There’s just nothing like them.
 If you don’t already grow them, learn how here.

 Cleaning greens shouldn’t be a dreaded chore.
+How you harvest greens can make a big difference.
 I have a few tips for thinning and harvesting mustards, collards, and turnips that make cleaning them easier.

 As I was thinning out the greens to make more room for better growth this year, I pulled every fourth tender green and placed them in my hand as you would a bouquet of flowers.